Backup & Restore

 Download and install iMazing on your Mac or PC computer.

-Where does iTunes store Backups?
+1. Where does Finder/iTunes store Backups?

 On a Mac, iOS backups are stored in this folder: